Jerry119/ConnectivityAutomation/README.md

 - Install all the required packages
 > pip3 install -r requirements.txt

-- Start running tests by
+## How to run the test

+This will run all the test cases
 > python3 main.py

-    this will run all the test cases

-- To select one specific category of test
+To select one specific category of test
 > python3 main.py -m <test_category>

-- Test Categories:
+## Test Categories:
-- - "module",
+"module",
-- - "aosp",
+"aosp",
-- - "ironman",
+"ironman",
-- - "sanity",
+"sanity",
-- - "performance",
+"performance",
-- - "bluetooth",
+"bluetooth",
-- - "wifi",
+"wifi",
-- - "coex",
+"coex",
+"call,
-- - "dev",
+"dev",
+"ota",
-- - "all"
+"all"

 ## If you want to upload test result to the drive